International reactions to the Malaysia Airlines Flight 17 shootdown: Countries

 Brunei – His Majesty Sultan Hassanal Bolkiah of Brunei sent condolence messages to the leaders of Malaysia and the Netherlands following the crash of Malaysia Airlines flight MH17 in Ukraine.
 In his messages, the monarch expressed deep sadness upon hearing the shocking news.
-He further stated that Her Majesty Pengiran Anak Saleha, the government, and the people of Brunei joined him in offering condolences and sympathies to the victims' families.
+He further stated that Her Majesty Queen Saleha, the government, and the people of Brunei joined him in offering condolences and sympathies to the victims' families.
 The Sultan also prayed that "Allah S.W.T would bestow His blessings upon the victims' souls and place them among His loved and pious ones."

 Bulgaria – Bulgarian President Rosen Plevneliev sent his condolences to the King of the Netherlands and the leaders of Malaysia on behalf of the Bulgarian people, expressing sympathy for the families and relatives of the victims.
 The president strongly condemned any act of violence that leads to the loss of life and called for an immediate and thorough international investigation to identify the causes and those responsible for the tragedy.

 Canada – Canadian Prime Minister Stephen Harper issued a statement expressing that he was "shocked and saddened" upon learning of the downing of the flight.
 While the cause of the crash remained unclear, he emphasized that the Government of Canada continued "to condemn Russia’s military aggression and illegal occupation of Ukraine, which is at the root of the ongoing conflict in the region."

 Foreign Affairs Minister John Baird called for a "credible and unimpeded" international investigation into the crash and urged pro-Russian forces to withdraw from the crash site.
 Baird also placed blame for the accident on Russia and the rebels, stating, "The Kremlin may not have pulled the trigger, but it certainly loaded the gun and put it in the murderer’s hand."

 Chile – The Chilean government issued its heartfelt condolences to the families of the victims and called for an investigation to be conducted with "extensive, rigorous, and transparent facts."
 The perpetrators must not go unpunished, and any accomplices should be brought to justice.

 China – General Secretary of the Chinese Communist Party Xi Jinping sent condolences to the King of Malaysia and the King of the Netherlands over the loss of lives in the downed aircraft, adding that he called for an independent and fair investigation into the tragedy.
 Chinese Foreign Ministry spokesman Qin Gang also offered his deep condolences to all the victims.